 Never use paper or plastic bags for any yard waste collection.
 The bags contaminate the mulch and compost that is made from the greenery and greatly decreases its marketability to be used.

 Recycling greens is essential to lengthening the life of the landfill.
 In fact, over three cubic yards of landfill are saved for every ton of greens recycled!
 By recycling your greens you help the City produce useful compost, mulch and wood chips which are available at the Miramar Greenery.

-The new weekly organic waste recycling collection will be rolled out over many months and is dependent on when the new Collections trucks arrive.
-New trucks to initiate this service will begin arriving the summer of 2022.
-This timing includes those City serviced residents with existing green bins.
+The new weekly organic waste recycling collection for food scraps, food-soiled paper and yard waste will be rolled out over many months for all households with City provided collection services and is dependent on when the new Collections trucks arrive.
 The City will notify your home when you will be able to start participating in the weekly organic waste recycling program.
 Learn more about California Senate Bill 1383 organic waste recycling changes here.